bbmokhtari/django-translations/docs/reference/utils.rst

           ('tr', 'Turkish'),
       )

-   To get the :term:`supported language` code of a preferred language code:
+   To get the :term:`supported language` code of a preferred language code (no language code):

    .. testcode:: _get_preferred_language